Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 Brooklyn is at a Fork in the Road

-If we allow the Brooklyn Marine Terminal to proceed with the three clusters of high rise housing proposed, we will have lost forever what could be the best long term investment we could make – the activation of the Brooklyn waterfront for all of Brooklyn...plus how it reconnects Manhattan and Brooklyn.
+If we allow the Brooklyn Marine Terminal to proceed, we will have forever lost what could be a city-defining long-term investment – the activation of the Brooklyn waterfront for all of New York.

-The waterfront plan for Columbia Street in Brooklyn will create a privatization of Brooklyn's most valuable asset.
+The waterfront plan will privatize Brooklyn's most valuable asset.
 Three massive developments are set to form a wall of high-end residential buildings.
-They will block views and access for the rest of the community, but more importantly, the new residents of these towers will deny waterfront activations in the vicinity that they believe may be disruptive, thus greatly limiting the potential of the space.
+They will block views and access for the rest of the community, but more importantly, our decades of experience tell us that the towers' new residents will deny crucial waterfront activations because they believe the events may be disruptive, thus greatly limiting the potential of the limited amount of public space in the current proposal.

-This plan is bringing Manhattan's drab west side residential developments such as Battery Park City and the Trump developments to Brooklyn's shores.
-Brooklyn has a unique, vibrant identity that it needs to lean into to help it thrive.
+This plan is bringing Manhattan's drab west side residential developments, such as Battery Park City and the Trump developments, to Brooklyn's shores.
+Brooklyn has a unique, vibrant identity; the waterfront should reflect this identity.

-This plan repeats the same type of development that destroyed parts of the West side of Manhattan...Trumps development between 50th street and 72nd street and the residential part of Battery Park City high rise buildings where these developments privatized the waterfront promenade, creating soulless streets.
-Below, Canary Wharf and Hong Kong are additional examples
+This plan repeats the same type of development that destroyed parts of the West side of Manhattan: Trump's development between 50th street and 72nd street, and the residential part of Battery Park City high rise buildings.
+These developments privatized the waterfront promenade, creating soulless streets.
+Below, Canary Wharf and Hong Kong are additional examples.

 Upper West Side 50th Street to 72nd Street